supertigim/turtlebot3_machine_learning/turtlebot3_auto_docking/README.md

 ### > Evaluation

 Training takes a little long time although it totally relies on hardware.
-After training, there are two files generated in /pos_predicition_model, one for labels called '**autodock_pos_labels.npy**', another one for position prediction named '**simple_nn_weights_XXX.h5**' where XXX is epochs.
+After training, there are two files generated in /pos_predicition_model, one for labels called '**autodock_pos_labels.npy**', other one for model weights named '**mobilenetv2_weights_XXX.h5**' where XXX is epochs.
 With current hyper parameters, the validation loss is almost 0.50 and validation accuracy is around 0.9 which shows almost 100% acurrate in choosing the right one out of 1464 classes.

 Please make sure that the Gazebo simulation is still run.
 Optionally, turtlebo3_teleop can be used to control manually, but not recommended.